VoxOel/TetrisJava/README.txt

 - Classic Rotation (framework for Super Rotation™)
 - HoldBox
 - NextQueue
-- Various parts of GameManager
+- Various parts of GameManager and other classes

 SOURCES:
 - 2009 Tetris Design Guideline